Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab4/module1/module1.rst

 #.
 Click ``Review and Launch``
 #.
 Click ``Launch``
 #.
 Utilize the Student#-BIG-IP key in the drop down for SSH Key
 #.
-Check the I acknowledge that AWS CloudFormation might create IAM resources box and click Launch.
+Check the I acknowledge that AWS CloudFormation might create IAM resources box and click Launch Instances.

 **Prepare BIG-IP to utilize iAppLX Application Services (AS3)**